'', completed in 2008, has sequences which are very minimally drawn yet generate a strong emotional performance.

 From early on my animated work has centred on the question, 'How do I draw for that moment between the frames?' (as I understood the phrase.)

-In his article 'Animation: Prozac or Kyosaku' the artist Jean Detheux cites the case for ambiguity and doubt in visual imagery.
+In his article '' the artist Jean Detheux cites the case for ambiguity and doubt in visual imagery.
 He believes that an image without ambiguity doesn't invite the viewer to bring their imagination and interpretation to bear on it.
 To Detheux the result is visual boredom.
 I believe he means that animated motion, rendered in a simplistic way, draws us away from “fresh seeing” (I first encountered this term in Emily Carr's book 'Fresh Seeing' published in 1972).

 In narrative animation it's essential that the viewer be able to follow the story line so the images need to be quite representational.
 This often means sacrificing compelling more expressionist images, or as they say in the industry, 'tossing the lovelies.'
 In my narrative short films I push how expressionist they can be while still retaining a narrative line.

-In a recent blog 'Paintings and Inbetweens: What do the paintings of Charline von Heyl have to do with animation inbetweens?'
-I examine the tension between representational and more expressionist imagery in animation.
+In a recent blog I examine the tension between representational and more expressionist imagery in animation.

 Comparing the near abstract paintings of Charline von Heyl with suggestive imagery in the animations of Caroline Leaf, I conclude that less representational imagery invites the viewer into a place of not quite knowing what they're looking at, followed by the feeling of things suddenly falling into logical sense.
 Or vice-versa - moments of assumption when I think I know what I’m looking at being suddenly replaced by 'oh, that isn't what I thought at all.'
 The closest analogy I can think of is the satisfaction of solving a puzzle.